isomerpages/nhg-redcap/resources/maintenance-notices/_posts/2026-05-20-post-REDCap Production Server Urgent Upgrading Exercise (5th TO 9th JUN 2026).md

 <h4><strong>WHAT THIS IS ABOUT</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>The NHG-REDCap Production Server will be shutting down between <strong>5TH TO 9TH JUNE 2026</strong> to
+<p>The NHG-REDCap Production Server will be shut down between <strong>5TH TO 9TH JUNE 2026</strong> to
-facilitate server upgrading and maintenance works.</p>
+facilitate urgent and critical server upgrading and maintenance works.</p>
 </li>
 <li>
 <p>This announcement is to inform all NHG-REDCap Users of the pending Shutdown